ccamara/carloscamara-hugo/content/en/talk/2022-09-07-rseconf22/index.md

 This collaborative workshop will be structured as follows:

 1. a brief theoretical introduction and instructions;
-1. a task that participants may choose from the different use cases provided (i.e. generating a single document, migrating from Rmarkdown or Jupyter, creating a book or generatin1. interactive content); and
+1. a task that participants may choose from the different use cases provided (i.e. generating a single document, migrating from Rmarkdown or Jupyter, creating a book or generating interactive content); and
 1. a group discussion and conclusions.